InvictusRex/UAV-Assisted-Agricultural-Pest-Surveillance/Literature Review & Patent Survey.md

 **Technical specification**

-- SR module and detector are trained jointly: the gradient from detection loss is back-propagated into for candidate regions, encouraging SR to preserve features relevant for detection (e.g., wing venation, body edges).
-Runtime pipeline: performs a fast pass on low-res image to obtain high-confidence proposals; only proposals below a size threshold are sent to for SR and re-scoring.
+- SR module and detector are trained jointly where gradient from detection loss back-propagates into SR parameters for candidate regions, encouraging SR to preserve features relevant for detection (e.g., wing venation, body edges, texture patterns).
+- Runtime pipeline performs fast inference on low-resolution imagery to obtain high-confidence proposals; only proposals below a size threshold are processed by SR module for enhancement and re-scoring.
+- Training employs alternating optimization between SR reconstruction objectives and detection performance metrics.

 **Rationale**

-- Prior works use SR as preprocessing; co-training SR specifically with a detection objective reduces SR artifacts and focuses reconstruction capacity on discriminative features.
+- Prior works use SR as preprocessing; co-training SR specifically with detection objectives reduces SR artifacts and focuses reconstruction capacity on discriminative features rather than general image quality.

 **Example claim sketch**

-> A non-transitory machine readable medium storing instructions that cause a system to: generate initial proposals from low-resolution imagery; apply a super-resolution model to candidate proposals; and update both super-resolution and detection model parameters using a combined detection and reconstruction loss.
+> A non-transitory machine readable medium storing instructions that cause a system to: generate initial object proposals from low-resolution aerial imagery; apply a super-resolution model to selected candidate proposals based on size criteria; jointly update both super-resolution and detection model parameters using a combined loss function that includes detection performance metrics and reconstruction quality measures; and deploy the co-trained models for runtime pest detection with selective super-resolution enhancement.

 ---